skx/go.vm/README.md

 ## The interpreter

-The core of the intepreter is located in the file [cpu.go](cpu/cpu.go) and is as simple and naive as you would expect.
+The core of the interpreter is located in the file [cpu.go](cpu/cpu.go) and is as simple and naive as you would expect.
 There are some supporting files in the same directory: